Dushess0/V_Assistant/README.md

 ALT+Q pallete for on-screen brush
 ALT+E toggle on-screen drawing

-If you want to try it just download exe and run it!
+If you want to try it just download folder with name "Vass" and run exe.